gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Use depth pyramid to raymarch to improve performance, diffuse rough results
 - Provide jitter adjustment for multiple frames
 - Test orthographic camera
+- Use the normal / depth used for raymarching and compare that the to the current high def fragment in the upscale

 ### Bugs
 - Improve the connected-ness of the reflections to the ground.